danlipsa/ascent/src/examples/paraview-vis/README.md

 * Install ParaView (use older matplotlib because newest requires python3.)
    - `spack install paraview +python ^py-matplotlib@2.2.3 ~tk` We use ParaView master because we need the fix in 0b349f3e18.
 * Continue with `3.
-Common installation instructions`
+Manual installation instructions`

 # 2.1 Installation instructions for spack devel
 * Install spack, modules and shell support.